PixoDev/react-arch/README.md

 You can set your own config.

-1.Generate a r-arch.config.json file.
+1. Generate a r-arch.config.json file.
 Open the command palette -- Windows Ctrl + Shift + P / MacOs Shift + ⌘ + P. Choose React-arch create config.
-2.Override the options as you wish.
+2. Override the options as you wish.

 ### Overriding snippets